 Pacific Coast Highway Road Trip

-Travelers usually start their journey in San Diego, in Southern California, and drive North.
+Travelers usually start their journey in San Diego, Southern California, and then drive North.
 Be sure to stop by Los Angeles, Santa Barbara, San Luis Obispo, San Francisco and Mendocino.

 Stargazing At Joshua Tree National Park

 Few things are more magical than marveling at the Milky Way with the unaided eye.
-If this dreamy experience is on the top of your bucket list, you might wanna pay a visit to Joshua Tree, which happens to be one of the best places for stargazing in the United States.
-As the park is located in the High Desert, 5000 ft above sea level and far from major cities, it boasts some of the darkest nights in Southern California.
+If this dreamy experience is at the top of your bucket list, you might want to visit Joshua Tree, which happens to be one of the best places for stargazing in the United States.
+The park is located in the High Desert, 5000 ft above sea level, and far from major cities; it boasts some of the darkest nights in Southern California.

-A great idea for stargazing in the Joshua Tree National Park is to pitch a tent in one of the park’s nine campground locations and spend a whimsical night under the stars.
-Be sure to plan your trip ahead and also check the moon’s phase — the bright moonlight reduces the number of stars you can see, so the new moon phase is the best time for this experience.
+An excellent idea for stargazing in the Joshua Tree National Park is to pitch a tent in one of the park’s nine campground locations and spend a whimsical night under the stars.
+Be sure to plan your trip ahead and check the moon’s phase — the bright moonlight reduces the number of stars you can see, so the new moon phase is the best time for this experience.